Coreth

 Manufacturing Process

-FROM RAW MATERIALS TO FINISHED PACKAGING
+FROM RAW MATERIALS TO FINISHED PACKAGING FROM RECYCLING TO REGRANULATE

 The production process comprises several stages.
 In the first stage, the raw material is made into film.
 In a second stage, which may ensue, the film is processed on converting machines.